Subdivision Directional Fields: Subdivision N -directional fields

 \paragraph{Structure-preserving calculus}

-It is easy to verify that directional-field calculus is structure-preserving with relation to the exact sequence around regular vertices.
-We have that $C^N\cdot G^N_\mathcal{V} = 0$, and that $D^N\cdot J\cdot G^N_\mathcal{E}=0$ as well.
+It is easy to verify that directional-field calculus is structure-preserving with relation to the sequence around regular vertices.
+We have that $C^N\cdot G^N_\mathcal{V} = 0$, and that \mbox{$D^N\cdot J\cdot G^N_\mathcal{E}=0$} as well.
 The formal proof is straightforward, given the conjugation of combing and differential operators, and we omit it for brevity.
-Essentially, the existence of exact and coexact sequences means that we can also define a directional Hodge decomposition, but we leave this line of research for future work.
+Essentially, the existence of such sequences means that we can also define a directional Hodge decomposition, but we leave this line of research for future work.

 \paragraph{Around singular vertices} For singular vertices, the product of $\pi(e)$ matrices leads to a non-trivial permutation matrix.
-That is, ``returning'' to $v_1$ after applying Equation~\ref{eq:function-matching} succesively, we get $\mathbf{f}_{v_1} \neq \pi(e_d) \cdot \mathbf{f}_{v_1} $.
+That is, ``returning'' to $v_1$ after applying Equation~\ref{eq:function-matching} successively, we get $\mathbf{f}_{v_1} \neq \pi(e_d) \cdot \mathbf{f}_{v_1} $.
 As such, conforming differential operators are not well-defined for fractional singularities.
 To rationalize this, they can be interpreted as isolated boundary points in the field where there is not enough continuity by definition to allow for well-defined conforming operators.
 The non-conforming operators are well defined everywhere, as they only require two faces in every stencil.